liao961120/pttR/README.md

 ## basic example code
 ```

-See [vignettes](https://liao961120.github.io/pttR/articles/) for more details.
+See [vignettes](https://liao961120.github.io/pttR/articles/) for more detail.